Playground design with an example to download

-The guide for designing a playground for children complying with a general European Regulations, a practical example, with a DWG and 3D BIM model to download
+A playground design guide with European Regulations, a practical example and 3D BIM model to download

-In this focus we offer an example, with 3D model and a DWG files to download, that can represent a design guide.
+In this focus we’ll provide a project example with 3D model and DWG files ready for download, that you can use as a design guide.

 A playground area is a furnished space dedicated at recreation time and physical education for children of different ages.
 It can be part of space in which it is possible to entertain children: a public park, a school yard, a shopping center, restaurants, sea side facilities, a sport center, etc.